ToxicFrog/doom-mods/README.md

 Killing an enemy causes an explosion dealing 20% of (its health + the amount you overkilled it by).
 Increasing the level increases the damage (with diminishing returns), increases the blast radius (linearly), and reduces the damage you take from the blast.

-### Explosive Shots *(Hitscan only)*

-Creates a small explosion on hit doing 40% of the original attack damage.
-More levels increase the damage and blast radius, and reduce the damage you take from your own explosions.

 ### Fast Shots *(Projectile only)*

 Projectiles move 50% faster per level.